Home » Blog » How to Reclaim Hardwood Flooring

 Your first step in reclaiming hardwood flooring is to identify the starting point by lifting the first board along a wall.
 This starting point is important because it sets the tone for the rest of the board removal process.

-See also How To Install Hardwood Flooring In A Basement
+See also How to Make Slip Tongue for Hardwood Flooring

 Begin by examining the edges where the floor meets the wall.
 Look for a spot where you can easily access the edge of a board, typically at a corner or near a doorway.